privacybydesign/irma-documentation/docs/getting-started.md

 This page shows how to get started with verifying or issuing IRMA attributes, using the following components:

  * [`irma server`](irma-server.md), a server that verifies or issues IRMA attributes to [Yivi apps](yivi-app.md),
- * [`irma-frontend`](irma-frontend.md), a JavaScript library for drawing the IRMA QR in your website, and handling IRMA session with the `irma server`.
+ * [`yivi-frontend`](yivi-frontend.md), a JavaScript library for drawing the Yivi QR in your website, and handling IRMA session with the `irma server`.

 You should have the [Yivi app](yivi-app.md) installed ([Android](https://play.google.com/store/apps/details?id=org.irmacard.cardemu), [iOS](https://itunes.apple.com/nl/app/irma-authentication/id1294092994)).
 If you want to compile from source instead of using prebuilt binaries, you should additionally have [Git](https://git-scm.com/), [Go](https://golang.org/doc/install), and [npm](https://docs.npmjs.com/cli/npm) installed.